jazzy-gip/DECO2017_A3/README.md

 ### Recommendations for future development and expansion

--Use of frontend framework such as Angular or React to implement reusable components to give a Single Page Architecture.
--Use of bootstrap framework for responsive web design, along with use of viewport meta tag in html.
+This project has a lot of improvements that need to be made in order to be easier to use and further develop to be a high quality web application.
+First of all, I've realised that the use of frontend framework such as Angular or React are more effective than my current framework as it implements reusable components to give a Single Page Architecture.
+They will provide a more structured and efficient way to develop this web application as it promotes more code reusability, scalability and maintenance, making it easier to develop, test and debug various parts of the app.
+The use of boostrap framework could also help improve this app for responsive web design, along with the use of viewport meta tags in HTML.
 An application like this would be best suited to mobile device dimensions, however, this prototype was developed through a desktop sized viewport.
--Input validation should be implemented clientside, with user feedback given if inappropriate input is entered in -implementation of javascript cookies to let data persist between sessions and refreshes
+The bootstrap framework would ensure a seamless experience across mobile phone and screen sizes by providing fluid containers that would automatically adjust their width when the screens change.
+Unfortunately, I've struggled with the implementing the position: relative and margin elements within most of my CSS, realising the mistake of using px rather than percentages (%) to control the layout of elements on the page.
+This method caused the content to be static as the overall layout would display was visually unappealing and messy once the user zooms in/out or adjust the size of their browser to be smaller.
+Bootstrap would be a more effective framework as it would include a variety of utility classes that could be applied to the HTML elements to control their visibility, positioning and styling.
+Input validation should also be implemented clientside for future improvement, with user feedback given if inappropriate input is entered in.
+This will contribute to better user experience by guiding users to correct their input mistakes, reducing frustraiton and improving the overall usability of the application.
+Lasty, I'm acknowledging that the implementation of javascript cookies would be useful to let data persist between sessions and refreshes.
+This was disregarded due to my inability to organise my time properly in completing this project within the given timeframe.